userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 </table>

 ### Torso Control Interface

-The operation control interface of the torso is exposed in the form of ROS topic.
-The coordinate system is defined as follows: RGB three colors against XYZ, and the definition of the end of the torso is the coordinate axis shown in the figure.
+The coordinate system is defined as follows:
+- The coordinate axes represent the end of the torso.
+- The red, green, and blue lines represent the X, Y, and Z axes, respectively.

 ![R1_torso_control_interface](assets/R1_torso_control_interface.png)

 #### Torso Speed Control Interface

-`torso_control` is a ROS package for the end control of the torso, which is used to specify the end of the torso to move at a specified speed.
+`torso_control` is a ROS package for the end control of the torso and is used to move the end of the torso at a target speed.

 <table style="width: 100%; border-collapse: collapse;">
   <tr>